 An inspector's primary obligation is to the inspector's client.
 But, when the inspector's client is not the property owner, the inspector must also be mindful of his or her duties to the owner.
 Sometimes, a buyer or buyer's agent will need a third party to come by the property and weigh in on something that is outside the scope of the real estate inspection.
 For example, a pest control company may need to inspect for termite damage, a home security company may need access to provide an estimate for services, or a contractor may need access to the property to provide the buyer an estimate of needed repairs.
 The buyer or buyer's agent will often schedule these visits to coincide with the home inspection for convenience.
-An inspector must remember that, although the property owner has granted access to the inspector, this does not mean the inspector may grant access to this does not mean the inspector may grant access to other parties.
+An inspector must remember that, although the property owner has granted access to the inspector, this does not mean the inspector may grant access to other parties.